-- Use a rich moisturiser after washing or bathing and keep applying as needed throughout the day (basic moisturisers generally do as good a job as more expensive ones too!).
+- Use a rich moisturiser after washing, showering or bathing and keep applying as needed throughout the day.
+Basic moisturisers generally do as good a job as more expensive ones too!
 They will utilise oily ingredients to trap water in the skin’s surface, reducing moisture loss.

 - Use cosmetics designed for dry skin.

-- Repeated contact with water makes dry skin drier as the water-holding cells in the skin leach their water when they come into contact with water.
-So wear gloves when cleaning or washing up, and avoid long hot baths.
+- Repeated contact with water makes dry skin drier, as the water-holding cells in the skin leach their water when they come into contact with water.
+So wear gloves when cleaning or washing up, and avoid long, hot baths and showers.

-- Protect your skin from the elements, so use suncream in the sun and a barrier such as petroleum jelly in cold or windy conditions.
+- Protect your skin from the elements, so use sunscreen in the sun and a barrier cream in cold or windy conditions.